ktoso/rx-wiki/Observable-Utility-Operators.md

 #### create a disposable resource that has the same lifespan as an Observable
 [[images/rx-operators/using.png]]

 Pass the `using( )` method two factory functions: the first creates a disposable resource, the second creates an Observable.
-When an observer subscribes to the resulting Observable, `using( )` will use the Observable factory function to create the Observable the observer will observe, while at the same time using the resource factory function to create a resource.
-When the Observer unsubscribes from the Observable, or when the Observable terminates (normally or with an error), `using( )` will dispose of the resource it created.
+When a Subscriber subscribes to the resulting Observable, `using( )` will use the Observable factory function to create the Observable the Subscriber will observe, while at the same time using the resource factory function to create a resource.
+When the Subscriber unsubscribes from the Observable, or when the Observable terminates (normally or with an error), `using( )` will dispose of the resource it created.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#using(rx.util.functions.Func0, rx.util.functions.Func1)">`using(resourceFactory,observableFactory)`</a>